-Cosmology researchers at JPL are investigating the origins and composition of the universe, beginning with its inflationary era.
-They are involved in the development and implementation of enabling detector technologies and instrumentation, and are using these technologies to observe the universe on large scales and study distant objects.
+Cosmology researchers at JPL are investigating the origins, evolution, and composition of the universe, beginning with the inflationary era.
+All relevant areas of activity are pursued, including: 1) theoretical modeling of astrophysical and cosmological phenomena, 2) development of data analysis and science extraction enabling frameworks to support the ongoing and future space missions, and suborbital observing efforts, and 3) design and implementation of enabling detector technologies and instrumentation used to observe the universe on large scales and study distant objects.

 Current Research Tasks